flowershow/flowershow-app/docs/debug-mdx-errors.md

 | mdx _(default)_ | All files support MDX components   | Advanced users, interactive content |
 | md              | No MDX at all, plain Markdown only | Writers, note-takers, simple blogs  |
 | auto            | .md → Markdown, .mdx → MDX         | Mixed content / gradual learning    |

+## Still stuck?
+We’re here to help!

+If you ran into an error that isn’t covered here — or something just doesn’t make sense — we’d love to help you out.

+✅ Leave a comment below
+✅ Or ask a question in our **Flowershow Discord community** ✅ Share a snippet of what you were trying — we genuinely enjoy debugging with users!